Vehicle accesses, crossovers and dropped kerbs

 Works should be completed within three months of approval.

 Once the works start, they should be completed as quickly as possible, normally within three days.

 Provided that the access is constructed in accordance with the specification and has been correctly maintained by the contractor, the access becomes part of the highway and is then maintained by us.

 If we believe that the works have been undertaken incorrectly, we will make investigations, which may include drill holes, and recharge the cost of these if the work is found to be faulty.

-If you wish to make a payment in association with a vehicular access invoice please visit our secure payment web page (opens in a new window).
+If you want to pay a vehicular access invoice please visit oursecure payment web page (opens in a new window).

 The following document is in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)